bry1026/deep-classification-based-on-social-handle/README.md

-# deep-name-gender
+# deep-classification-based-on-social-handle
-This recurrent neural network classifies a given first name as either male or female.
+This recurrent neural network classifies a given first name from social media data as either male or female based on historical data.

 This model will use a 2-layer LSTM model with a dense-activation layer and dropout regularization.
 This decision was through multiple trials with 1-3 layer LSTM models using various dropout rates and batch sizing.